Protofall/Crayon-Game-Framework/Crayon/README.md

 Force vid_set_mode(DM_640x480_VGA, PM_RGB565); for VGA mode...I think RGB888 might not be compatible with the pvr system (Only RGB565)

 Sprite mode might only be able to reliably do a maximum dimension of 256 by 256 textures.
 Any larger could cause "Jitter" effects

+`identify -format %k "filename" && echo` useful for getting number of colours in png (includes alphas as seperate colours)